andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 Developers know where the problems are, so just ask them.
 You can correlate sentiment with data from your build tool.

-This was a talk from a conference sponsor ([DX](https://getdx.com/)) so it was clearly a talk that was justifying their product, but it was not that obviously, and Laura focused on the problem rather than how their tool helps to solve it.
+This was a talk from a conference sponsor ([DX](https://getdx.com/)) so it was clearly a talk that was justifying their product, but it was not that obvious, and Laura focused on the problem rather than how their tool helps to solve it.

 ## Data science demystified